-Well, I’ve mentioned already at the beginning of the post how I’m usually not really thrilled with those kind of buses.
+Well, I’ve mentioned already at the beginning of the post how I’m usually not really thrilled with that kind of buses.
 But, since Marijan was insisting, we’ve taken a ride.
-And like the most excited kids we set at the first row on the top floor.
+And like the most excited kids, we set at the first row on the top floor.

 *TIP: We’ve missed the Kilmainham Gaol prison, but with what have I heard about it, it’s an amazing place.
 So, plan your last day better than us and try to visit it!

-After the tour we went on our last lunch in Dublin.
+After the tour, we went to our last lunch in Dublin.
 This time we’ve find a real restaurant gem there – KLAW The Sea Food Cafe.
-It’s a small sea food restaurant with a very cool interior and some delicious food.
-I had a crab pasta which was DELICIOUS.
-A great great place for a lunch and probably the place where I had the best food in Dublin.
+It’s a small seafood restaurant with a very cool interior and some delicious food.
+I had a DELICIOUS crab pasta.
+A great place for lunch and probably the place where I had the best food in Dublin.

-After it, we went to a hotel to pick up our bags and have went to the airport.
+After it, we went to a hotel to pick up our bags and have gone to the airport.
 Five days in Dublin is enough time to get a feeling of a city and visit some of its major sights.
-If I could do it again I would definitely add one more day of visiting the rest of Ireland.
+If I could do it again, I would definitely add one more day of visiting the rest of Ireland.

 It’s a beautiful country with such a great spirit, personality and people.
 If you’re planning your trip to Dublin, definitely include some sights where you can learn about its history, fight for independence and emigration.
 And, of course, don’t forget to read something written by one of the famous Irish writers before your trip.

-*A big thanks to Ierland Toerisme for helping us organize our trip and providing us with media passes and some complementary entrance tickets while there.
+*A big thanks to Ierland Toerisme for helping us organise our trip and providing us with media passes and some complementary entrance tickets while there.